 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

 When your baby turns six months old, you can introduce him to solid food.
 As you start making a list of foods that can be given to your baby, go ahead and add in pomegranate.
 Pomegranate is a semi-tropical superfruit that originates from Persia, known for its antioxidant properties.
 It is an absolutely magical fruit for babies that offers a variety of health benefits.
 Read on to find out how to make it baby-friendly.

-Yes, you can offer the seeded fruit to your baby after 6 months of age but only in the form of juice.
-Once a little older, it can be introduced as a pulp without seeds.
-Rich in nutrients and medicinal properties, pomegranate is an ideal food to inject a dose of Vitamin A and E, potassium, iron, fibre, folic acid and minerals.
-Make sure you include it in your child’s diet regularly to ensure your child gets the right balance of nutrition.
+Yes, you can offer the seeded fruit to your baby after six months of age but only in the form of juice.
+Once he is a little older, this fruit can be introduced as a pulp without seeds.
+Rich in nutrients and medicinal properties, pomegranate is an ideal food to add a dose of Vitamin A and E, potassium, iron, fibre, folic acid, and minerals.
+Make sure you include it in your child’s diet regularly to ensure he gets the right balance of nutrition.

 |Nutrition Component||Value per 100 g||Nutrition Component||Value per 100 gms|